rm511130/Physna_Training/README.md

 </details>

 3. Per the animation below, please click on the thumbnail of _**PZ2.SLDASM**_ to open it in the main viewer page.
-Take a look at the _**Model Tree**_.
+Look at the _**Model Tree**_.
 This is the only file we loaded that is a proper assembly.
 It came with six _**.SLDPRT**_ files and Physna understood their interdependence.
 Observe the animation below carefully to see how Physna is aware of all the parts that compose the assembly.

    <kbd>![visual_nav](./images/visual_nav.gif)</kbd>